Bucked-Up/cart-shopify/README.md

 - oneCard
 - isWhole

+If it has both, it will need image and title as well.

 You can add a title property to a product.

 You can add a quantity property to a product.